Menu

 Breakfast, Dinner

-Day 4: Tsumago to Kiso Fukushima
+Day 5: Tsumago to Kiso Fukushima

 Today, firstly you walk from Tsumago to Nagiso Station dropping by a mountain castle ruins and many other interesting historical monuments.
-You then cross Momosuke Bridge, Japan's longest wooden suspension bridge, designated as Important Notional Cultural Property.
+You then cross Momosuke Bridge, Japan's longest wooden suspension bridge, designated as Important National Cultural Property.
 It was built in 1922 to transport construction materials to a power plant downstream.
 Consisting of three stone piers and four spans, it is 247 meters from end to end.
-It would have been more economical to build the bridge further downstream, where the river is narrower, but Momosuke Fukuzawa, the flamboyant entrepreneur behind both the bridge and the power station, was less concerned with cost than with aesthetics, and built a longer and elegant looking bridge here.
+It would have been more economical to build the bridge further downstream, where the river is narrower, but Momosuke Fukuzawa, the flamboyant entrepreneur behind both the bridge and the power station, was less concerned with cost than with aesthetics and built a longer and elegant looking bridge here.

 (Total walking distance today - about 7 km)